 Special educational needs and disability (SEND) code of practice: 0 to 25 years

-A new code of practice came in to force in September 2014 that explains the duties of schools and colleges to provide reasonable adjustments for disabled children and young people, and auxiliary aids and services to disabled children and young people.
+The 2014 SEND code of practice explains the duties of schools and colleges to provide reasonable adjustments for disabled children and young people, and auxiliary aids and services to disabled children and young people.